-Touch is an important part of human relationships: for example, it can be necessary to stop a child from hurting himself or herself.
+Touch is an important part of human relationships: for example, it can be necessary to stop a child from hurting themselves.
 Touch can also be a natural way of responding to someone in distress.
 However, everyone working with children, young people and adults in need of care and support should be sensitive to what is appropriate and inappropriate physical contact, both in general terms, and in relation to a specific individual.
 Leaders need to be conscious of situations in which their actions, however well intended, could be misconstrued by others as harmful.

 - Keep everything in public.
-A hug in the context of a group is very different from a hug behind closed doors. - Touch should be related to the child's or vulnerable adult's needs, not the worker's. - Touch should be age-appropriate and generally initiated by the child or vulnerable adult rather than the worker. - Avoid any physical activity that is, or may be thought to be, sexually stimulating to the adult or the child. - Children and adults in need are entitled to privacy to ensure personal dignity. - Children and adults in need of care and support have the right to decide how much physical contact they have with others, except in exceptional circumstances when they need medical attention or are in danger of immediate harm. - When giving first aid encourage the child or adult to do what they can manage themselves, but consider their best interests and give appropriate help where necessary. - Team members should monitor one another in the area of physical contact.
-They are free to help each other by constructively challenging anything which could be misunderstood or misconstrued.
+A hug in the context of a group is very different from a hug behind closed doors. - Touch should be related to the child's or vulnerable adult's needs, not the worker's.

+- Touch should be age-appropriate and generally initiated by the child or vulnerable adult rather than the worker. - Avoid any physical activity that is, or may be thought to be, sexually stimulating to the adult or the child. - Children and adults in need are entitled to privacy to ensure personal dignity. - Everyone has the right to decide how much physical contact they have with others, except in exceptional circumstances when they need medical attention or are in danger of immediate harm. - When giving first aid encourage the child or adult to do what they can manage themselves but consider their best interests and give appropriate help where necessary. - Team members should monitor one another in the area of physical contact and are supported to help one another by constructively challenging anything which could be misunderstood or misconstrued. - When praying with children, young people and adults in need of care and support, it needs to be done sensitively and take account of the physical, emotional and mental well-being of the one being prayed with.
+Ask them for permission to pray for them and be careful about the language used.
+If praying with an individual you should choose an open area where there are other people around.
+Always ask permission before laying on hands or anointing with oil.
+You might consider writing the prayer down and giving it to the one being prayed with.

-- C. Pastoral Home Visits - Workers must be aware of the power imbalance within pastoral relationships and the potential for abuse of trust. - Behaviour that suggests favouritism or gives the impression of a special relationship must be avoided. - Workers must be aware of the dangers of dependency within a pastoral relationship. - Workers must never take advantage of their role and engage in sexual activity with someone with whom they have a pastoral relationship. - All people receiving pastoral ministry must be treated with respect and should be encouraged to make their own decisions about any actions or outcomes. - Workers must not pastorally minister to anyone whilst under the influence of alcohol, illegal drugs, or under circumstances where judgement may be significantly impaired. - Workers must recognise the limits of their own abilities and competencies, and they should not hesitate to get further help when working with situations outside of their expertise or role.
+Pastoral Home Visits

+- Workers must be aware of the power imbalance within pastoral relationships and the potential for abuse of trust. - Behaviour that suggests favouritism or gives the impression of a special relationship must be avoided. - Workers must be aware of the dangers of dependency within a pastoral relationship. - Workers must never take advantage of their role and engage in sexual activity with someone with whom they have a pastoral relationship. - All people receiving pastoral ministry must be treated with respect and should be encouraged to make their own decisions about any actions or outcomes. - Workers must not pastorally minister to anyone whilst under the influence of alcohol, illegal drugs, or under circumstances where judgement may be significantly impaired. - Workers must recognise the limits of their own abilities and competencies, and they should not hesitate to get further help when working with situations outside of their expertise or role.

-D. Children with no Adult Supervision
+Children with no Adult Supervision